 The final year is made up of a combination of taught modules and independent study.
 It is here that the link between the teaching and the research in the school is particularly important.
 The final year allows choice from a range of specialised topics in zoology, which are informed and inspired by the research being carried out in the school.

 Central to the final year is the research project, which makes up one third of the credits earned in the final year.
 This allows you to join one of our many research groups, providing the fascinating opportunity to experience research first hand and to contribute to current research projects.

 Project work is not limited to the laboratory; some students will do more ecology- or behaviour- based projects involving field work that may be in a UK zoo or further afield.
-Current field courses in the final year lead you to a research site in Florida, or, in alternate years, to Trentham Estate where you will study behavioural ecology and sociobiology of free roaming Barbary macaques.
+Current field course in the final year leads you to a research site at Trentham Estate where you will study behavioural ecology and sociobiology of free roaming Barbary macaques.